LOADING ...

 and the wind to blow.

-It was icy cold, but the hot rolled
+It was icy cold, but the hot sweat

 And the greasy in an inky cloak

-I do not know how long in the
+I do not know how in the snow

 But the stars out and they danced about

-I was sick dread, but I bravely said
+I was with dread, but I bravely said

 He's cooked, and it's time I looked."

-He a smile you could see a mile,
+He wore a smile you see a mile,

 and he said "Please close door!